-- 1.1 It is Logicalis' policy to conduct all of our business in an honest and ethical manner.
-We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships and to implement and enforce effective systems to prevent bribery. - 1.2 This policy incorporates by reference the Logicalis Code of Conduct policy.
-In the event of any inconsistency between this policy and the Logicalis Code of Conduct policy the document which requires the higher standard of conduct shall apply. - 1.3 The purpose of this policy is to: - (a) set out our responsibilities, and the responsibilities of those working for us, in observing and upholding our position on bribery and corruption; and - (b) provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues. - 1.4 In this policy, third party means any individual or organisation you come in contact with during the course of your work, and includes actual and potential customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies1, including their advisors, representatives and officials, politicians and political parties.
+- 1.1 It is Logicalis' policy to conduct all of our business honestly and ethically.
+We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems to prevent bribery. - 1.2 This policy incorporates by reference the Logicalis Code of Conduct policy.
+In the event of any inconsistency between this policy and the Logicalis Code of Conduct, the document which requires the higher standard of conduct shall apply. - 1.3 The purpose of this policy is to: - (a) set out our responsibilities, and the responsibilities of those working for us, in observing and upholding our position on bribery and corruption; and - (b) provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues. - 1.4 In this policy, third party means any individual or organisation you come in contact with during the course of your work and includes actual and potential customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies1, including their advisors, representatives and officials, politicians and political parties.